Skyrunning – the Federation

-The International Skyrunning Federation represents the governing authority of skyrunning – mountain running above 2,000m over extremely technical trails.
-Three disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: Sky, Ultra and Vertical.
+The International Skyrunning Federation represents the governing authority of skyrunning – mountain running above 2,000m over extremely technical terrain.
+Three main disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: SKY, SKY ULTRA and VERTICAL.

-The principal aims of the Federation are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.
+The principal aims of the Federation, founded in 2008, are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.

 Bearing in mind the geographical, logistical and physical limitations of such a challenging sport, the following figures illustrate the dimension in numbers:

 An important research project has accompanied the sport since its inception in 1992.
 Unique physiological and psychological studies were carried out by the FSA (Federation for Sport at Altitude) in collaboration with universities and institutes on athletes in the field and in the laboratory.

-The work of the ISF commissions includes laying down regulations for both athletes and organisers: selecting and coordinating races for the calendar; research and anti-doping; giving a voice to athletes; international communication and addressing environment issues.
-The Technical Commission is active in developing product to the highest safety standards with manufacturers and in collaboration with the UIAA.
+The work of the ISF commissions includes laying down regulations for both athletes and organisers: selecting and coordinating races for the calendar; research and anti-doping; international communication and addressing environment issues.